Pebble Bed Modular Reactor: Wind down in 2010

 In February 2010 the South Africa government announced it had stopped funding the development of the pebble bed modular reactor, and PBMR (Pty) stated it was considering 75% cuts in staff.
-The decision was taken because no customer or investor for PBMR was found.
+The decision was taken because no customer or investor for PBMR was found, and the government stated that an additional R30 billion (US$4 billion) of investment would be needed.
 Unresolved technical items, a substantial increase of costs and a 2008 report from Forschungszentrum Jülich about major problems in operation of the German pebble bed reactor AVR had discouraged potential investors.
 International banks refused to support the PBMR project by loans.
 PBMR's CEO resigned on March, 8th 2010.

 In May 2010 Westinghouse withdrew from the PBMR consortium, which led to an end of the South African engagement in NGNP.

-On 25 May 2010 the company announced to staff that it intends to implement a "Care and Maintenance" Strategy.
-This involves the reduction of staff to 9.
-The stated purpose of the proposed structure is; preserve PBMR as a legal entity, preserve and optimise IP, preserve HTR license, preserve assets and solicit new investors.
-The strategy assumes that keeping on 9 employees in the medium term will leave sufficient funding to take PBMR to March 2013.
-The remaining employees will serve to end of October 2010.
-Some funding is foreseen for dismantling of the PBMR fuel fabrication laboratories in 2011.

 In Sept 2010 the SA govt announced that in future, the South African nuclear program will concentrate on conventional light water reactors.

 The NGNP project will continue on HTGRs with prismatic fuel elements, not with pebbles as in PBMR, as was announced in February 2012.

 R9.244 billion (US$1.3 billion) had been invested in the PBMR project.
 Over 80% came from the South African government, with smaller amounts from Eskom (8.8%), Westinghouse (4.9%), Industrial Development Corporation (4.9%) and Exelon (1.1%).

 Legacy

-X-energy

-About a dozen employees at PBMR later joined X-energy, including:
+About a dozen employees at PBMR later joined the US company X-energy, which is developing a similar reactor: a high temperature gas-cooled reactor that would use TRISO fuel.